harvardinformatics/nextflow-workshop/index.md

 #### Using the Nextflow self-installer

-We recommend installing nextflow globally as a binary executable and putting it in your PATH.
+We recommend installing nextflow globally using their self-installer script and putting it in your PATH.
 Nextflow a software that runs on Java.
 Before installing Nextflow on the cluster, make sure to load the Java module.
 Navigate to where you want to install nextflow, such as your home directory, a software directory in your lab, or somewhere else in your PATH.

 ```bash
 module load jdk